Kanamycin kinase: Mechanism

 ADP and Kanamycin A in the active site of APH(3').
 Two magnesium ions are coordinated by Asn195 and Asp208 residues, which in turn facilitate the binding of ATP in the active site.
 The NPL, in conjunction with magnesium ions, mediate the phosphorylation of aminoglycosides.

 While earlier studies of APH(3') supported a mechanism involving the nucleophilic attack of γ-phosphate by the 3'-hydroxyl, more recent studies suggest that APH(3') catalyzes the transfer of the γ-phosphate from ATP to an aminoglycoside through a dissociative mechanism, where deprotonation of the substrate is not critical to phosphate transfer, but instead the stabilization of a metaphosphate transition state.

 Additionally, APH(3') has a nucleotide positioning loop (NPL) that closes down on the enzyme active site after binding ATP, facilitating the phosphorylation of the 3'-hydroxyl group.
 Key to correctly positioning the phosphate group are Ser27 and Met26 residues.
 Initially, two magnesium ions stabilized by Asn195 and Asp208 facilitate the binding of ATP in the active site and orient the ß- and γ-phosphate groups.
 The NPL then undergoes a conformational change to form a hydrogen bond between Ser27 and the ß-phosphate group.
 Upon binding of substrate, APH(3') undergoes another conformational change to orient Ser27 such that its amide backbone disrupts the alignment of ß-phosphate and γ-phosphate, weakening the γ-phosphate bond.
 The amide backbone of Met26 forms a hydrogen bond with the metaphosphate to stabilize the transition state, as a magnesium ion (designated Mg1) then lengthens the γ-phosphate bond, breaking it and effectively phosphorylating the hydroxyl group.

-Reaction mechanism of APH(3').
+Reaction mechanism of APH(3')-IIIa.
 Magnesium ions coordinate ATP into place, and the addition of the substrate induces a conformational change that engages the amide backbone of Ser27 in hydrogen bonding with the ß-phosphate, disrupting the γ-PO bond and facilitating the phosphorylation of a 4,6-disubstituted aminoglycoside.

-Evolution and biological function
+Evolution

+Subclasses

+APH(3') is divided into at least seven subclasses, indicated using roman numerials I through VII.
+Specific characterized groups under each subclass are assigned a lowercase letter; for example, the aph(3′)-Ia gene is found in the Tn903 transposon and commonly incorporated into artificial plasmids as a selectable marker (see below).